winwisely99/web/README.md

 ## Local Development

 *Makefile* has all the commands necessary for building, starting server, and deploying to Firebase.
-CD into the checked out directory of [WinWisely](https://github.com/winwisely99/web.git)

 - Change $GOPATH variable in *Makefile* to match your local checked out directory of [WinWisely](https://github.com/winwisely99/web.git)